AEADataEditor/replication-template-development/REPLICATION.md

 > INSTRUCTIONS: provide details about your process of accessing the code and data.
 > Do NOT detail things like "I save them on my Desktop".
 > DO describe actions   that you did  as per instructions ("I added a config.do")
-> DO describe any other actions you needed to do ("I had to make changes in multiple programs"), without going into detail (the commit log can provide that information)
+> DO describe any other actions you needed to do ("I had to make changes in multiple programs"), without going into TOO much detail.
+BUT:
+> DO provide ENOUGH detail so that an author, without access to the logs, can understand what needed to be fixed.
+> DO commit to git before EACH new run with corrected code.
+> DO a full run through the data, top-to-bottom, once all bugs are fixed, using the approriate method (command line or right-click).

 Example:

-1. Downloaded code from URL provided.
+1. Downloaded code and data from openICPSR provided.
-2. Downloaded data from URL indicated in the README.
-A sign-up was required (not indicated in README)
-3. Added the config.do generating system information.
+2. Added the config.do generating system information.
-4. Ran code as per README, but the third step did not work.
+3. Ran code as per README, but the third step did not work. (link to the logfile here) (describe the problem) (commit)
-5. Made changes to the way the third step is run to get it to work.
+4. Had to add undocumented package `distinct` to the install portion of the config file.
+Ran again.
+5. Code failed because of a typo in the name of the file "`superdata.dta`" (was: `superdta.dta`).
+Fixed.
+Ran again.
+6. Code ran fine.

 ## Findings